Rob Schneider shares whether he’s sick of his catchphrase in Adam Sandler movies

 Schneider added: ”No one in the history of show business has been more loyal, more generous and more kind... he's just an incredible guy."

-Original cast members Julie Bowen and Christopher McDonald have reprised their roles in the sequel, while new additions include Ben Stiller, Margaret Qualley, Benny Safdie, and Steve Buscemi.
+Original cast members Julie Bowen and Christopher McDonald have reprised their roles in the sequel, while new additions include Margaret Qualley, Benny Safdie, and Steve Buscemi.

 Elsewhere, NFL star Travis Kelce appears as a waiter and celebrity chef Guy Fieri plays a rival golfer.
 Musicians Kid Cudi, Eminem, and Post Malone also make appearances, with Cudi playing an FBI agent, Eminem a confrontational golf fan, and Malone a sports commentator.